Anjali came to the Red Door as a refugee claimant from India. She fled to Canada with her daughter because she was trapped in an abusive relationship.

 I came to Canada with Maya and made a refugee claim at the airport.
 After getting the documents, the immigration officer gave me information about the Red Door Shelter.
 Red Door was my first contact in Canada.

 It was such a huge blessing.
 I don’t know what I would have done without the Red Door’s help.
 I was lost, and needed help with everything.
 From helping me find an immigration lawyer, getting legal aid, connecting me with the Ontario Works, all of the resources were there.
 The staff was so empathetic, and were always going out of their way to help me even with the most basic things, like showing me how to use the TTC, or opening up a bank account.
 Never living on my own before, I felt so safe because there were other women there.
 I made friends with many of them.

 My outreach worker helped me find an apartment near the shelter so I could stay close and connected, and they helped me with moving and provided some very good furniture for me.
 They helped Maya integrate with her new school and provided her with school supplies.
 We were invited to the Christmas party which was so meaningful because we would have been all alone in a new country with no friends or family during the festive season.

-But in January 2012, I finally received the decision that my claim had been accepted.
+But after months of waiting, I finally received the decision that my claim had been accepted.
 I was so overwhelmed with gratitude.
 It was like a miracle.
 After all that I’ve been through, I know that I am now safe, and I can really start a new life in Canada.
 Since then I have been volunteering with a social service agency in my area, because I want to give back some of the help that I received.
 I hope to pursue a new career in social services so that I can continue to make a difference in the lives of other women like me.